Chicago-Area Albums of the Mid 60s to Early 1970s

 Produced by Bill Traut again.

-ROUGHLY POINTLESS THOUGHTS: I thought it would be more interesting to look at the songwriters responsible for these tracks, but it was taking way too long.
+POINTLESS THOUGHTS: I thought it would be more interesting to look at the songwriters responsible for these tracks, but it was taking way too long.
 I'll just make a few comments, since I don't normally deal with professional songwriters.
 My rudimentary understanding of how the business worked is this: songwriters, usually working for a publishing company, recorded demos of their songs.
 These demos would often be just guitar or piano with one voice.
 The publisher would then send these out to interested people (record producers) in the hopes that they would record it, and both the writer and the company would make money.
 Not all professional songwriters were bad, although the field is littered with hacks.
 Most of Motown's catalog was written by songwriting teams, and songwriters are responsible for a great portion of pop.
-Sometimes they had enough talent to become performers - Carole King is the quintessential example, although Lou Reed falls into this category as well.
+Sometimes they had enough talent to become performers - Carole King is the quintessential example, although Lou Reed qualifies as well.

 Veterans wrote most of the songs on this album, which does not make the songs less bad.
 The guy who wrote "Under the Boardwalk" collaborates with the person responsible for Barry Manilow's "Mandy," to make "Cool It (We're Not Alone)."
 Chip Taylor may be famous for writing "Wild Thing," but not for "Anyway That You Want Me" on this album.
 My point is that songwriting appears to be hit or miss if you are the songwriter.
 Too much is outside of your hands - the artist's talent, the production, the marketing.
 Some of these people have hundreds of songs registered, although you may only recognize a couple.
 I think there may be too much of a disconnect to have a real steady stream for many songwriters, unless they are part of a large stable system like Motown.
 If you are in a band, or are a solo artist, you have a say on how your idea is actually presented.
 Otherwise, if you have some innate talent like Carole King, it may not show up when presented by a band like the American Breed.
 Instead, it will blend into a song ("Welcome, You're in Love") by a guy with a recurring role on the Rockford Files (Stuart Margolin).
 There are good songwriters (or just good songs), but beyond them it falls on the talent of the band.